It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 Republicans take their losses and say, yep, we deserved it.

-Okay, moving on, see you in two years.
+See you in two years.

 You don't see any of it.

-You see the Democrats when they lose, saying, All right, we lost.
+You see the Democrats when they lose saying, all right, we lost.

-We gotta get along now.
+We got to get along now.

 What do you want, Republicans?